Tadashi Maeyama: Formation of GUN art collective

 In Tokyo, Maeyama became acquainted with the young art critic Junzō Ishiko from Shizuoka Prefecture.
-In October of 1967, thanks to Ishiko’s encouragement, Maeyama formed the art collective GUN.
+In October 1967, thanks to Ishiko’s encouragement, Maeyama formed the art collective GUN.
 Initially they called their group Niigata Contemporary Art Collective GUN (Niigata Gendai Bijutsu Shūdan GUN).
 The word GUN came from the onomatopoeia gān, expressing the group’s desire to make a big impact.
 Later, the photographer and GUN collaborator, Mitsutoshi Hanaga interpreted GUN as an acronym for Group Ultra Niigata, which the group was happy to adopt.

 GUN group members frequently met at the lobby café in the same building that housed on the first floor the Nagaoka Contemporary Art Museum, Japan’s first museum dedicated to contemporary art.
-In December of 1967, GUN held their first exhibition by renting the Nagaoka Culture Hall, which sat one floor above the Nagaoka Contemporary Art Museum.
+In December 1967, GUN held their first exhibition by renting the Nagaoka Culture Hall, which sat one floor above the Nagaoka Contemporary Art Museum.
 The exhibition included fourteen artists, brought together critics and art professionals, and featured a symposium along with happenings.

 Throughout its time as a group, GUN’s membership was fluid.
 Under the name GUN, Maeyama would create art both as an individual artist and as part of the art collective.